NATURAL DYES

 The clearest natural tannin.
 Use it to pre-treat cotton and linen so other dyes attach better, without changing the final color.

 The raw materials of nature’s palette: wood chips, roots, leaves, even lichens.
 We’ve searched the globe to find the strongest natural dyestuffs that will give the richest colors on fibers and textiles.
 We import many of our dyes direct from the producers.
-Please click on a dye to view a guide that has background information, color recipes, and safety precautions.
+Click on a dye to view our guide to getting the best colors.

 Not the the neon green powder.
 Our crushed indigo leaf is so fresh it can be blended with ice to give clear sky blues.